testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `draft`

--+-:white_check_mark:  **Do:** Test how the system process a batch of messages, specifically a number that is bigger than a single fetch.
+:white_check_mark:  **Do:** Test how the system process a batch of messages, specifically a number that is bigger than a single fetch (rabbit config key, sqs).
 Different than single message, why (re-fetch fails..., some message didn't finish).

-Ideas: Ths sub-case of a single failure which might not trigger bringing more
+Ideas: Ths sub-case of a single failure which might not trigger bringing more, assert that the last messages are also processed

 <br/>